ecohealthalliance/bat_viral_detection_reproduction/README.md

 This repository contains code, data, figures, and tables that support the manuscript:

 Eskew, E.A., K.J.
 Olival, J.A.K.
-Mazet, P. Daszak, and PREDICT Consortium.
+Mazet, and P. Daszak.
 2025.
-A global-scale dataset of bat viral detection suggests that pregnancy reduces viral shedding.
-Proceedings of the Royal Society B: Biological Sciences.
+[A global-scale dataset of bat viral detection suggests that pregnancy reduces viral shedding](https://doi.org/10.1098/rspb.2024.2381).
+Proceedings of the Royal Society B 292: 20242381.

 The paper's analyses broadly address reproductive effects on bat viral detection and leverage data from the [USAID-funded PREDICT project](https://ohi.vetmed.ucdavis.edu/programs-projects/predict-project).
 Data were accessed from the [Emering Infectious Disease Information Technology Hub](https://www.eidith.org/) (EIDITH) database using the [`eidith` R package](https://ecohealthalliance.github.io/eidith/).